GROVE MEDICAL PRACTICE

 Although you should make your complaint as soon as possible after the event we can consider complaints made within six months of the date of discovering the problem, provided this is within twelve months of the incident.
 It is clearly unreasonable in the circumstances to make a complaint earlier and where it is still possible to investigate the facts of the case we can consider extending this time limit.

-Complaints regarding practice staff or the management of the practice should be addressed to Mrs C. Wilson the Manager at the practice.
-Alternatively, you may ask for an appointment with Mrs Wilson.
+Complaints regarding practice staff or the management of the practice should be addressed to Mrs Paula Douglas the Practice Manager at the practice.
+Alternatively, you may ask for an appointment with Mrs Douglas.
 She will explain the complaints procedure to you and will ensure that your concerns are dealt with promptly.
 It will greatly assist us if you are as specific as possible about your complaint.

 What we shall do

 We shall acknowledge your complaint, normally within three working days, and aim to have looked into your complaint within ten working days of the date when you raised it with us.
 We shall then be in a position to offer you an explanation, or a meeting with those involved.

 In investigating your complaint, we shall aim to:

 - Find out what happened and what went wrong

 - Enable you to discuss the problem with those concerned, if you would like this

 - Ensure you receive an apology, where it is appropriate – and

 - Identify what we can do to make sure the problem does not happen again.